The Wessex Series

 - 200km: The Dorset Coast Calendar event and Audax UK ‘permanent event’ Dorset Coast Perm (a slightly different route that can be ridden at any time)

 - 300km: The Hardboiled Calendar event (it’s egg shaped, and hard at the end) and is traditionally THE DAY BEFORE THE DORSET COAST!
 Every year there are a few hardy riders who do both, the idea of running them together was that it makes travelling down to Dorset worthwhile for long distance cyclists from around the country.
 If you don’t fancy riding them back to back, it’s also available as an Audax UK permanent ride, or ‘perm’ here,

-Peter Loakes ‘3D’ (which isn’t run every year) a 300km hilly ride through Axminster and on into Mid Devon, down to the sea, and then back through Lyme Regis.
+Peter Loakes ‘3D300’ which isn’t run every year, but will be on 11 May 2019 is another true Wessex event: a 300km hilly ride starting in West Stafford near Dorchester, heading West through Axminster and on into Mid Devon, down to the sea for an ice cream, and then back through Lyme Regis.

-- 400km: The Porkers (it has been called a pig of a ride, but only in jest: it is one of the most challenging and rewarding 400km events in the calendar).
+- 400km: The Porkers (it has been called a pig of a ride, but only in jest: it is thought by many to be the most challenging of the Wessex series, and is certainly one of the most and rewarding 400km events in the audax calendar.

 Also available as a ‘perm’ here

 - 600km: The Brimstone (named after the butterfly sometimes seen on the ride, and known for being often found alone, and far from a food source) or the perm version, which is known as the Hellfire

 …and it is famous in long distance cycling circles for being one of the hardest and most rewarding SR series in the calendar.